redendie/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 *fBodyAccMag-mean()*

-	Energy of a frequency interval within the 64 bins of the FFT of each window, of feature: fBodyGyro
+	Mean value, of feature: fBodyAccMag

 *fBodyAccMag-std()*

-	Mean value, of feature: fBodyAccMag
+	Standard deviation, of feature: fBodyAccMag

 *fBodyAccMag-mad()*

-	Standard deviation, of feature: fBodyAccMag
+	Median absolute deviation, of feature: fBodyAccMag

 *fBodyAccMag-max()*

-	Median absolute deviation, of feature: fBodyAccMag
+	Largest value in array, of feature: fBodyAccMag

 *fBodyAccMag-min()*

-	Largest value in array, of feature: fBodyAccMag
+	Smallest value in array, of feature: fBodyAccMag

 *fBodyAccMag-sma()*

-	Smallest value in array, of feature: fBodyAccMag
+	Signal magnitude area, of feature: fBodyAccMag

 *fBodyAccMag-energy()*

-	Signal magnitude area, of feature: fBodyAccMag

-*fBodyAccMag-iqr()*

 	Energy measure.
 Sum of the squares divided by the number of values, of feature: fBodyAccMag

+*fBodyAccMag-iqr()*

+	Interquartile range, of feature: fBodyAccMag

 *fBodyAccMag-entropy()*

-	Interquartile range, of feature: fBodyAccMag
+	Signal entropy, of feature: fBodyAccMag

 *fBodyAccMag-maxInds*

-	Signal entropy, of feature: fBodyAccMag
+	index of the frequency component with largest magnitude, of feature: fBodyAccMag

 *fBodyAccMag-meanFreq()*

-	index of the frequency component with largest magnitude, of feature: fBodyAccMag
+	Weighted average of the frequency components to obtain a mean frequency, of feature: fBodyAccMag

 *fBodyAccMag-skewness()*

-	Weighted average of the frequency components to obtain a mean frequency, of feature: fBodyAccMag
+	skewness of the frequency domain signal, of feature: fBodyAccMag

 *fBodyAccMag-kurtosis()*

-	skewness of the frequency domain signal, of feature: fBodyAccMag
+	kurtosis of the frequency domain signal, of feature: fBodyAccMag

 *fBodyBodyAccJerkMag-mean()*

-	kurtosis of the frequency domain signal, of feature: fBodyAccMag
+	Mean value, of feature: fBodyBodyAccJerkMag

 *fBodyBodyAccJerkMag-std()*

-	Mean value, of feature: fBodyBodyAccJerkMag
+	Standard deviation, of feature: fBodyBodyAccJerkMag

 *fBodyBodyAccJerkMag-mad()*

-	Standard deviation, of feature: fBodyBodyAccJerkMag
+	Median absolute deviation, of feature: fBodyBodyAccJerkMag

 *fBodyBodyAccJerkMag-max()*

-	Median absolute deviation, of feature: fBodyBodyAccJerkMag
+	Largest value in array, of feature: fBodyBodyAccJerkMag

 *fBodyBodyAccJerkMag-min()*

-	Largest value in array, of feature: fBodyBodyAccJerkMag
+	Smallest value in array, of feature: fBodyBodyAccJerkMag

 *fBodyBodyAccJerkMag-sma()*

-	Smallest value in array, of feature: fBodyBodyAccJerkMag
+	Signal magnitude area, of feature: fBodyBodyAccJerkMag

 *fBodyBodyAccJerkMag-energy()*

-	Signal magnitude area, of feature: fBodyBodyAccJerkMag

-*fBodyBodyAccJerkMag-iqr()*

 	Energy measure.
 Sum of the squares divided by the number of values, of feature: fBodyBodyAccJerkMag

+*fBodyBodyAccJerkMag-iqr()*

+	Interquartile range, of feature: fBodyBodyAccJerkMag

 *fBodyBodyAccJerkMag-entropy()*

-	Interquartile range, of feature: fBodyBodyAccJerkMag
+	Signal entropy, of feature: fBodyBodyAccJerkMag

 *fBodyBodyAccJerkMag-maxInds*

-	Signal entropy, of feature: fBodyBodyAccJerkMag
+	index of the frequency component with largest magnitude, of feature: fBodyBodyAccJerkMag

 *fBodyBodyAccJerkMag-meanFreq()*

-	index of the frequency component with largest magnitude, of feature: fBodyBodyAccJerkMag
+	Weighted average of the frequency components to obtain a mean frequency, of feature: fBodyBodyAccJerkMag

 *fBodyBodyAccJerkMag-skewness()*

-	Weighted average of the frequency components to obtain a mean frequency, of feature: fBodyBodyAccJerkMag
+	skewness of the frequency domain signal, of feature: fBodyBodyAccJerkMag

 *fBodyBodyAccJerkMag-kurtosis()*

-	skewness of the frequency domain signal, of feature: fBodyBodyAccJerkMag
+	kurtosis of the frequency domain signal, of feature: fBodyBodyAccJerkMag

 *fBodyBodyGyroMag-mean()*

-	kurtosis of the frequency domain signal, of feature: fBodyBodyAccJerkMag
+	Mean value, of feature: fBodyBodyGyroMag

 *fBodyBodyGyroMag-std()*

-	Mean value, of feature: fBodyBodyGyroMag
+	Standard deviation, of feature: fBodyBodyGyroMag

 *fBodyBodyGyroMag-mad()*

-	Standard deviation, of feature: fBodyBodyGyroMag
+	Median absolute deviation, of feature: fBodyBodyGyroMag

 *fBodyBodyGyroMag-max()*

-	Median absolute deviation, of feature: fBodyBodyGyroMag
+	Largest value in array, of feature: fBodyBodyGyroMag

 *fBodyBodyGyroMag-min()*

-	Largest value in array, of feature: fBodyBodyGyroMag
+	Smallest value in array, of feature: fBodyBodyGyroMag

 *fBodyBodyGyroMag-sma()*

-	Smallest value in array, of feature: fBodyBodyGyroMag
+	Signal magnitude area, of feature: fBodyBodyGyroMag

 *fBodyBodyGyroMag-energy()*

-	Signal magnitude area, of feature: fBodyBodyGyroMag

-*fBodyBodyGyroMag-iqr()*

 	Energy measure.
 Sum of the squares divided by the number of values, of feature: fBodyBodyGyroMag

+*fBodyBodyGyroMag-iqr()*

+	Interquartile range, of feature: fBodyBodyGyroMag

 *fBodyBodyGyroMag-entropy()*

-	Interquartile range, of feature: fBodyBodyGyroMag
+	Signal entropy, of feature: fBodyBodyGyroMag

 *fBodyBodyGyroMag-maxInds*

-	Signal entropy, of feature: fBodyBodyGyroMag
+	index of the frequency component with largest magnitude, of feature: fBodyBodyGyroMag

 *fBodyBodyGyroMag-meanFreq()*

-	index of the frequency component with largest magnitude, of feature: fBodyBodyGyroMag
+	Weighted average of the frequency components to obtain a mean frequency, of feature: fBodyBodyGyroMag

 *fBodyBodyGyroMag-skewness()*

-	Weighted average of the frequency components to obtain a mean frequency, of feature: fBodyBodyGyroMag
+	skewness of the frequency domain signal, of feature: fBodyBodyGyroMag

 *fBodyBodyGyroMag-kurtosis()*

-	skewness of the frequency domain signal, of feature: fBodyBodyGyroMag
+	kurtosis of the frequency domain signal, of feature: fBodyBodyGyroMag

 *fBodyBodyGyroJerkMag-mean()*

-	kurtosis of the frequency domain signal, of feature: fBodyBodyGyroMag
+	Mean value, of feature: fBodyBodyGyroJerkMag

 *fBodyBodyGyroJerkMag-std()*

-	Mean value, of feature: fBodyBodyGyroJerkMag
+	Standard deviation, of feature: fBodyBodyGyroJerkMag

 *fBodyBodyGyroJerkMag-mad()*

-	Standard deviation, of feature: fBodyBodyGyroJerkMag
+	Median absolute deviation, of feature: fBodyBodyGyroJerkMag

 *fBodyBodyGyroJerkMag-max()*

-	Median absolute deviation, of feature: fBodyBodyGyroJerkMag
+	Largest value in array, of feature: fBodyBodyGyroJerkMag

 *fBodyBodyGyroJerkMag-min()*

-	Largest value in array, of feature: fBodyBodyGyroJerkMag
+	Smallest value in array, of feature: fBodyBodyGyroJerkMag

 *fBodyBodyGyroJerkMag-sma()*

-	Smallest value in array, of feature: fBodyBodyGyroJerkMag
+	Signal magnitude area, of feature: fBodyBodyGyroJerkMag

 *fBodyBodyGyroJerkMag-energy()*

-	Signal magnitude area, of feature: fBodyBodyGyroJerkMag

-*fBodyBodyGyroJerkMag-iqr()*

 	Energy measure.
 Sum of the squares divided by the number of values, of feature: fBodyBodyGyroJerkMag

+*fBodyBodyGyroJerkMag-iqr()*

+	Interquartile range, of feature: fBodyBodyGyroJerkMag

 *fBodyBodyGyroJerkMag-entropy()*

-	Interquartile range, of feature: fBodyBodyGyroJerkMag
+	Signal entropy, of feature: fBodyBodyGyroJerkMag

 *fBodyBodyGyroJerkMag-maxInds*

-	Signal entropy, of feature: fBodyBodyGyroJerkMag
+	index of the frequency component with largest magnitude, of feature: fBodyBodyGyroJerkMag

 *fBodyBodyGyroJerkMag-meanFreq()*

-	index of the frequency component with largest magnitude, of feature: fBodyBodyGyroJerkMag
+	Weighted average of the frequency components to obtain a mean frequency, of feature: fBodyBodyGyroJerkMag

 *fBodyBodyGyroJerkMag-skewness()*

-	Weighted average of the frequency components to obtain a mean frequency, of feature: fBodyBodyGyroJerkMag
+	skewness of the frequency domain signal, of feature: fBodyBodyGyroJerkMag

 *fBodyBodyGyroJerkMag-kurtosis()*

-	skewness of the frequency domain signal, of feature: fBodyBodyGyroJerkMag
+	kurtosis of the frequency domain signal, of feature: fBodyBodyGyroJerkMag

 *angle(tBodyAccMean,gravity)*

-	kurtosis of the frequency domain signal
+	Angle between tBodyAccMean and gravity)

 *angle(tBodyAccJerkMean),gravityMean)*

-	kurtosis of the frequency domain signal
+	Angle between tBodyAccJerkMean) and gravityMean)

 *angle(tBodyGyroMean,gravityMean)*

-	kurtosis of the frequency domain signal
+	Angle between tBodyGyroMean and gravityMean)

 *angle(tBodyGyroJerkMean,gravityMean)*

-	kurtosis of the frequency domain signal
+	Angle between tBodyGyroJerkMean and gravityMean)

 *angle(X,gravityMean)*

-	kurtosis of the frequency domain signal
+	Angle between X and gravityMean)

 *angle(Y,gravityMean)*

-	kurtosis of the frequency domain signal
+	Angle between Y and gravityMean)

 *angle(Z,gravityMean)*

-	kurtosis of the frequency domain signal
+	Angle between Z and gravityMean)